 You’re taking an app that’s built for a small screen with touchscreen controls and made to run with specific hardware ranges, and then you put it on a large screen with different hardware and a keyboard (for those who don’t have a touchscreen)- it’s bound to have issues.

-With Google then registering the trademark and will soon be pushing for the “apptop,” it basically lures the consumer into thinking they’re buying a laptop fully capable of running Android apps- assuming that’s their ad campaign goal.
+Then Google goes ahead and registers the name.
+They’ll be pushing for the “apptop” which basically lures the consumer into thinking they’re buying a laptop fully capable of running Android apps- assuming that’s their ad campaign goal.

 Android apps work, but don’t work well

-Android apps work on many Chromebooks, but the experience isn’t the best.
+These apps work on many different models, but the experience isn’t the best.
 And we’re not to expect any perfect performance either.
 The whole “running apps on a Chromebook” thing is still in beta, so it’s not a complete project.